 There’s something powerful about inaccessible places, where physical closeness magnifies an emotional remove.
 If I’m being honest, the travel memories I most romanticize are rarely anchored in connection.
 They’re buffered by language, by impermanence, by literal rain-smudged glass.
 Waiting dumbly at an outdoor restaurant in Istanbul for an unknown meal (büryan kebabı) at an unknown cadence (on the hour, every hour) for a price I’d learn by trial and error.
 “Far off the beaten path” in my memory, which is like a Turk calling Central Park “far off the beaten path” from Times Square.
 That jet-lagged sunset trudge through Shibuya, enshrined by a generation of Lost In Translation viewers, which remains totally impervious to irony: when I’m lost in a sea of scuttling strangers, all my learned self-awareness adds up to zilch.
 A church trip to San Francisco at 15 years old, overwhelmed by the sheer density of the Mission: Mariachi bands next to megaphoned preachers; pupusarias and dive bars and Chinese donut shops, all cut by alleys hiding murals more vibrant than anything I’d seen in art class.
 It was like high and low, metropolis and back-yard-BBQ had all slammed together.
 “If I ever get the chance,” I thought, “I’m going to move to this city.”

 I did move to that city, along with many thousands like me.
 Bored of suburbs that had been tailored specifically to us, we were drawn to the different, the vital, the “real.”
 To anything, in short, that wasn’t already ours.
 You know the rest of the story.
 We entered in droves, causing prices to skyrocket, and displaced the very people who had made the city unique.
-So the irony of me, a young techie transplant, watching a film called “The Last Black Man In San Francisco” in a hundred-year-old cinema that’s been retrofit to serve $12 milkshakes and truffle fries…it isn’t lost on me.
+So the irony of me, a white techie transplant, watching a film called “The Last Black Man In San Francisco” in a hundred-year-old cinema that’s been retrofit to serve $12 milkshakes and truffle fries…it’s palpable.
 Gentrification is a painful, complex subject, and I have no moral high ground to claim.
 I can’t watch this through the eyes of the displaced, and it’d be cheap and co-opting to try.1 But film, when it’s good—and this one is really, really good—can serve as a bridge between otherwise inaccessible worlds.
 And while director Joe Talbot and star/co-creator Jimmie Fails have some brutal truths to speak about gentrification, what strikes me most is the beauty they exude in the telling.
 I opened this review with the nostalgia of travel, because I can’t help but see a damning contrast between the feelings they’re wrestling with and the ones I’ve put on a pedestal: not my surface-level high of seeing the unfamiliar at a pleasant remove, but the bone-deep ache of seeing something familiar, something really truly yours, fade out of reach.
 And finding a melancholy respite in the sorrow.

 “You don’t get to hate it unless you love it.”
 With those words, uttered to a whining commuter on the SFMTA, Jimmie voices the closest thing The Last Black Man In San Francisco has to a thesis.
 It’s not that he doesn’t feel anger, of course.
 There are plenty of things that demand it: his childhood eviction from the neighborhood of his youth (Fillmore), the criminal neglect of the neighborhood of his present (a radioactive Hunters Point), acts of arson fueled by predatory landlords, acts of murder fueled by antagonistic police.
 And if you only read the synopsis and the “Sundance hit” byline, you’d probably expect the film to mostly live in those spaces.
 I know I did.
 I was prepared for a courtroom drama about squatters’ rights; a man torn from his birthright who insists on taking it back, on righting society’s inexcusable wrongs.
 Righteous outrage at infuriating concepts.
 But it’s hard to hate an abstract concept; almost as hard as it is to love it.
 The intensity of feeling that this film operates in can only be specific.
 It’s the specificity of Jimmie’s love that gives weight to his loss.